HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 <br />
 ![](/Images/Tds/chapter4-filereplacement.png)

-* **Type** – The type dropdown allows you to choose the type of the Source Location.
+* **Type** – The type drop down allows you to choose the type of the Source Location.
 If you choose "File", the individual file specified in the Source Location is copied to the Target location.
 Choosing "Folder" causes all items under the Source Location to be copied to the Target Location.
 * **Source Location** – Specifies where to copy files from.
 The path can be relative to the project folder or an absolute path.
 * **Target Location** – Specifies the location to copy files to.
 The path for the target location can be relative to the build output folder or an absolute path.